RiaHoekstra/INIT/readme.md

 # INIT

-This early developmental version can be installed in R using the devtools-package:
+To install this early developmental version in R use the devtools-pakage:

 ```
 library(devtools)